-An Interim Steering Group currently governs the Global Partnership while a small Secretariat manages day-to-day operations led by Executive Director, Dr. Claire Melamed.
+A Board and a Technical Advisory Group govern the Global Partnership while a Secretariat manages day-to-day operations led by Chief Executive Officer, Dr. Claire Melamed.
 The United Nations Foundation hosts the Global Partnership.
-A longer-term governance framework and operational structure is being crafted and will be put in place by mid-2017.

-Members of the Global Partnership engage through a series of working groups, project-specific collaborations, the Digital Marketplace, country-led Data Roadmaps as well as national, regional, and global events.
+Members of the Global Partnership engage through a series of working groups, project-specific collaborations, and country-led Data Roadmaps, as well as national, regional, and global events.

 Who provides resources to the Global Partnership?